-- 218 To assess and improve the quality of regionalized emergency medical care systems, diverse - stakeholders must embrace performance measurement as a pathway to healthcare quality - improvement.
-To create a framework that informs measure development in the area of - 221 regionalized emergency medical care, NQF convened a Steering Committee who worked closely - with staff from the U.S. Department of Health and Human Services, and a team from the - 223 University of North Carolina at Chapel Hill to develop a framework to guide measurement of - regionalized emergency care systems. - The goals of this collaboration are to: - Utilize Steering Committee experts, HHS staff, the environmental scan, 41 and other available resources such as the National Institutes of Health Emergency Research Roundtables, 42-44 documentation from the 2010 Society for Academic Emergency Medicine Consensus Conference titled "Beyond Regionalization: Integrated Networks of Emergency Care," 45-66 and the 2010 Institute of Medicine Workshop on Regionalizing Emergency Care 67 to review the current landscape of regionalized emergency medical care systems to determine where we are and where we need to go for quality improvement in this healthcare area. - Create a pathway for identification of measures, measure gaps, and measure concepts for regionalized emergency medical care systems to guide future research as well as measure development and endorsement. - Develop a comprehensive framework for measuring and evaluating regionalized emergency medical care systems, including consensus definitions of key terms and guiding principles for future measure development.
+To assess and improve the quality of regionalized emergency medical care systems, diverse stakeholders must embrace performance measurement as a pathway to improving healthcare quality.
+To create a framework that informs measure development in the area of regionalized emergency medical care, NQF convened a Steering Committee composed of national experts on emergency care and regionalization to collaborate with teams from the University of North Carolina-Department of Emergency Medicine and the U.S. Department of Health and Human Services (HHS).
+The goals of this collaboration are to:

+- Utilize Steering Committee experts, HHS staff, the environmental scan,41 and other available resources such as the National Institutes of Health Emergency Research Roundtables,42-44 documentation from the 2010 Society for Academic Emergency Medicine Consensus Conference titled "Beyond Regionalization: Integrated Networks of Emergency Care,"45-66 and the 2010 Institute of Medicine Workshop on Regionalizing Emergency Care67 to review the current landscape of regionalized emergency medical care systems to determine where we are and where we need to go for quality improvement in this healthcare area; - Create a pathway for identifying measures, measure gaps, and measure concepts for regionalized emergency medical care systems to guide future research as well as measure development and endorsement; and - Develop a comprehensive framework for measuring and evaluating regionalized emergency medical care systems, including consensus definitions of key terms and guiding principles for future measure development.